RudraNilBasu/Game-Manager/README.md

 # Manager
 Produce a time schedule for a Game Development project with given number of workers with different domain cc.
 This is a part of second year project on Visual Basic Lab.
+NOTE : Work Hour starts from 10 AM to 10 PM

 ###Expected Features / TODO